aka-after-jason/learn_git/readme.txt

 Creating a new branch by "git switch -c dev"
 Creating a branch by "git branch" quick and simple git merge --no-ff -m "merge with no-ff" dev
+"im working on dev now, still need one day to finish this feature. but i have a issue to fix now. so what should i do?...."